d-lab-5/wix-atmanyoga-massage-en-concience/README.md

 # wix-atmanyoga-massage-en-concience

-This repository contains the site artifacts for the "Massage en Conscience" submenu of wix-atmanyoga-massage-en-concience, a website that offers yoga classes and massage sessions in Etterbeek, Brussels Region, Belgium.
+This repository contains the site artifacts for the "Massage en Conscience" submenu of wix-atmanyoga-massage-en-concience, a website that offers yoga classes and massage sessions in Auderghem, Brussels Region, Belgium.

 ## Repository structure